coleifer/peewee/docs/peewee/api.rst

       In ``.as_text()`` mode the right-hand side is compared as plain text.

-      Comparison against ``None`` is special, see :meth:`is_null`.
+      For comparison against ``None``, see :meth:`is_null`.

    .. method:: is_null(is_null=True)

-      Path-level "is empty" check.
-Matches rows where the extracted value is effectively absent, covering three distinct storage states:
+      Matches rows where the extracted value is absent, which covers three storage states:

       * Underlying column is SQL ``NULL``.
       * The key is missing from the JSON document.